 Faced with a copyright infringement suit where your defense is fair use?
-Chances are you wouldn’t consider making a motion to dismiss at the outset.
-Instead, you will most likely contemplate extensive discovery and an expensive summary judgment motion.
-Well, think again.
-The 7th Circuit in Brownmark_Films_LLC_v_Comedy latest recently affirmed the district court’s grant of a motion to dismiss a copyright infringement suit based solely on a side-by-side comparison of the videos in question before the parties had engaged in any discovery.
+Chances are you might not consider making a motion to dismiss at the outset.
+Instead, you will expect extensive discovery followed by a summary judgment motion.
+Think again.
+The 7th Circuit in Brownmark Films LLC v.
+Comedy, before the parties engaged in any discovery, recently affirmed the district court’s grant of a motion dismissing a copyright infringement suit based solely on a side-by-side comparison of the videos in question .

-The appellate court in tossing out the case notably took a swipe at “copyright trolls” whose “baseless shakedowns” incur “ruinous discovery.”
+The appellate court notably took a swipe at “copyright trolls” whose “baseless shakedowns” incur “ruinous discovery.”
 Brownmark gives defendants with a fair use defense a useful road map for nipping litigation in the bud.

 Brownmark is a co-owner of a music video entitled What What (in the Butt) (“WWITB”) that features an adult male dancing and repeatedly singing the same cryptic phrase, “I said what what, in the butt” and “you want to do it in my but, in my but.”
 Its video is here.